 Trouble in editville

 Already, I see issues that will cause headaches for professional developers.
-Not in the way the tool works – I’m finding it very easy to use – but in the way it allows so much control for the end-user.
+Not in the way the tool works – I’m finding it easy to use – but in the details.

 There is no magic elixir